 After many retakes and a lot of remote assistance from our entire team we managed to successfully film all 12 training videos for this year’s toolkit!
 We are currently editing the footage and will be posting the completed training videos later this month.

-Earth & Space toolkit training videos will be uploaded here in November 2020.
+Earth & Space toolkit training videos:

 This material is based upon work supported by NASA under cooperative agreement award numbers NNX16AC67A and 80NSSC18M0061.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the view of the National Aeronautics and Space Administration (NASA).